SquareSquire286/ENSE271-IABC-Project/README.md

 - <a href="https://github.com/SquareSquire286/ENSE271-IABC-Project/blob/temp/Design%20Ideation/Asset%20Inventory%20-%20Pages.pdf">Pages Inventory</a>

 **Lo-Fidelity Prototype Timeline**:
-- See all lo-fis [here](Design%20Ideation/Lo-Fidelity%20Sketches/AllDesignSketches.pdf) or read about it in the timeline below!
+- See all lo-fis [here](Design%20Ideation/Lo-Fidelity%20Sketches/AllDesignSketches.pdf) or read about our process in the timeline below!

 Our team went through several lo-fi revisions before landing on our final presentation sketches.
 First, we individually sketched our [home page](Design%20Ideation/Lo-Fidelity%20Sketches/FirstDraftHomePage.pdf) ideas.